jasnow/awesome-ruby-security-advisories/Proposal/Text.md

      - RAD#272: "Add advisory for will_paginate"
      - RAD#377: "Add advisory for intercom-rails"

-B. Create advisories for exisiting CVEs into existing databases such as RAD, <TBD>.
+B. Create advisories for exisiting CVEs without advisories.
+Then to add them to an advisory database.
    - Output of "A." activities
    - RAD#238: Got-CVE-Need-Advisory (BACKLOG)

-C. Encourage OSV-SCHEMA(#123) to include more than Rubygem advisories
+C. Encourage OSV-SCHEMA project (#123) to include more than Rubygem advisories.
    - Such as "rubies" (Ruby languages)
-   - Example: "Unreviewed" GHSA Advisories (??)
+   - Example: "Unreviewed" GHSA Advisories
      - Example: https://github.com/ossf/osv-schema/issues/123

 D. Add additional known data to existing advisories.